akapulko20/Tiny-Compass-Watch/README.md

   **Displaying North Direction**

-  You can either press and release (for single short flash of one or two LEDs) or press and hold (for continuous short flashes of one or two LEDs) the *Show North* button whenever you want to find out North direction.
+  You can either press and release (for single short flash of one or two LEDs) or press and hold (for continuous short flashes of one or two LEDs) the *Show North* button whenever you want to find out North direction (short video is available on [YouTube](https://www.youtube.com/watch?v=BqxkJCPgP0E)).
 Original 12 LEDs display has been conditionally divided into 24 sectors (15 degree each one).
 Two possible cases are presented in the figure below: North direction lies in the *pink* (short flashes of one LED) or in the *grey* (short flashes of two LEDs) sector.

 ![Circuit of the Tiny Compass Watch](figures/north_show_example.png)
 <p align="center">Examples of how the Tiny Compass Watch displays North direction